 - January 12, 1818: The male members of the society meet to choose trustees.
-They send a delegation to Philadelphia to Bishop Richard Allen of the African Wesleyan Methodist Episcopal Church.
-The AWME Church agrees to send a preacher for the new church and to ordain several of the delegates as local preachers.
+They send a delegation to Philadelphia to Bishop Richard Allen of the African Methodist Episcopal Church (AME).
+The AME Church agrees to send a preacher for the new church and to ordain several of the delegates as local preachers.

 - January 19, 1818: Peter and Benjamin Croger go before Magistrate John Garrison in Kings County Court of Common Pleas to file a Certificate of Election.